-GENERAL GOAL: The general goal of the module is to provide basic material for understanding of digital learning objects and how it can be used in medical diagnostic process, especially to study and visualize Digital Learning Objects (DLOs) from Ale3xandria online library.
-LEARNING OUTCOMES: By the end of the module, participants will be able to: Get to know the basics of DLOs and its applications in the diagnostic process Gain knowledge on diagnostic process and decision making Discover the field of simulation-based training and learning Understand the challenges connected with use DLO-s in diagnostic process Appraise how deep learning models coupled with image processing Understand how DLO-s can help diagnosing and decision-making process using Ale3xandria library.
-METHODS Self-reading, self-study, idea presentations, educational film, videos, self- assessment,discussion and group discussion can be added.
-DURATION: 2 hours RESOURCE S NEEDED Computer or laptop, Internet connection (LAN or Wi-Fi network) Monitor, video-projector, Multimedia, paper, flipchart, markers Access to scientific data bases (PubMed, EBSCO, etc.), online platforms / applications necessary links Access to 3DdigitalVet e-Learning Platform Access to Ale3xandria library SCENARIO FOR FACE TO FACE TRAINING of the Ediopean Of SECTION 1 - Introduction Activity 1: Short introduction to the course, a discussion The aim of the module is: • Introduction of the module content, learning outcomes and structure To give an overview about activities and materials available To explain the independent course-work tasks and evaluation criteria.
-Activity 2: Independent reading (material provided in Moodl e).
-The aim of the module is: • To describe the situation in the field of DLO-s in the field of digital health services • To give an overview of global initiatives and directions SECTION 2 - Diagnostic process, decision making Activity 1: Independently reading "Diagnostic process and decision making" (material provided in moodle) Students analyze the diagnostic processes and decision-making challenges in the era of digital medicine when higher education system need to be prepared to give a new complex skills and competences to the students.
+GENERAL The general goal of the module is to provide basic material for GOAL: understanding of digital learning objects and how it can be used in medical diagnostic process, especially to study and visualize Digital Learning Objects (DLOs) from Ale3xandria online library.
+LEARNING OUTCOMES: By the end of the module, participants will be able to: • Get to know the basics of DLOs and its applications in the diagnostic process Gain knowledge on diagnostic process and decision making • Discover the field of simulation-based training and learning • Understand the challenges connected with use DLO-s in diagnostic process Appraise how deep learning models coupled with image processing • Understand how DLO-s can help diagnosing and decision-making process using Ale3xandria library.
+F METHODS Self-reading, self-study, idea presentations, educational film, videos, self- assessment, discussion and group discussion can be added.
+DURATION: 2 hours RESOURCE Computer or laptop, Internet connection (LAN or Wi-Fi network) S NEEDED Monitor, video-projector, Multimedia, paper, flipchart, markers Access to scientific data bases (PubMed, EBSCO, etc.), online platforms / applications necessary links Access to 3DdigitalVet e-Learning Platform Access to Ale3xandria library SCENARIO FOR FACE TO FACE TRAINING

+Activity 1: Short introduction to the course, a discussion The aim of the module is: Introduction of the module content, learning outcomes and structure To give an overview about activities and materials available To explain the independent course-work tasks and evaluation criteria.
+The aim of the module is: Introduction of the module content, learning outcomes and structure To give an overview about activities and materials available To explain the independent course-work tasks and evaluation criteria.
+Introduction of the module content, learning outcomes and structure To give an overview about activities and materials available To explain the independent course-work tasks and evaluation criteria. structure To give an overview about activities and materials available To explain the independent course-work tasks and evaluation criteria.
+To give an overview about activities and materials available To explain the independent course-work tasks and evaluation criteria. • To explain the independent course-work tasks and evaluation criteria. criteria.
+Activity 2: Independent reading (material provided in Moodle).
+The aim of the module is: • To describe the situation in the field of DLO-s in the field of digital nealth services • To give an overview of global initiatives and directions SECTION 2 - Diagnostic process, decision making Activity 1: Independently reading "Diagnostic process and decision making" (material provided in moodle) Students analyze the diagnostic processes and decision-making challenges in the era of digital medicine when higher education system need to be prepared to give a new complex skills and competences to the students.
 Activity 2: Independent work "My personal experience gaining digital skills for diagnosing and decision making during my studies.
 Experience of using DLO-s during the studies".
 "Think and write down your positive and negative experiences.
 Bring up some ideas and solutions how to increase digital skills and competences in medical decision making in university curriculums."
 Activity 3: Present your ideas.
-Each learner is presenting their ideas and solutions how to increase digital skills and competences in medical decision making in high-school curriculums. accision making in mgn-school curriculullis.
-SECTION 3 - Classification Activity 1: watching a video-lecture "(AI Applications in Medical Imaging) Classification"
+Each learner is presenting their ideas and solutions how to increase digital skills and competences in medical decision making in high-school curriculums.
+SECTION 3 - Classification Activity 1: watching a video-lecture (Al Applications in Medical